What If the Abortion Pill Does Not Work?

 Is an incomplete abortion dangerous?

-An incomplete abortion is usually not an emergency, but it does require follow-up care.
-If left untreated, retained tissue can cause infection or prolonged bleeding.
-This is why the follow-up visit is an important part of the process.
+An incomplete abortion is usually not an emergency, but it does need follow-up care.
+Tissue left in the uterus can cause infection or bleeding that goes on too long.
+That is why the follow-up visit is an important part of the process.

 What are the signs of a serious complication?

-Go to your nearest emergency room if you soak through 2 or more pads per hour for 2 or more hours, have a fever above 100.4 degrees F lasting more than 24 hours, experience severe abdominal pain not relieved by ibuprofen, or notice foul-smelling discharge.
-These symptoms are rare but require prompt attention.
+Go to your nearest emergency room if you soak through 2 or more pads per hour for 2 or more hours.
+A fever above 100.4 degrees F that lasts more than 24 hours is another reason to go.
+So is severe belly pain that ibuprofen does not relieve, or discharge with a foul smell.
+These problems are rare, but they need prompt care.